EVIDENCE

 Conclusion

-Medical evidence ensures healthcare decisions are science-backed, not guesswork.
+Medical evidence ensures that healthcare decisions are science-based, not based on guesswork.
 While no study is perfect, the hierarchy of evidence helps doctors and patients choose the best options.

 Frequently Asked Questions (FAQ) About Medical Evidence